-Measurers should be aware of other IRC rules issues and are asked to report as much additional detail as possible for recording in a boat's file.
+Measurers should be aware of other IRC rules issues and are asked to report as much additional detail as possible for recording in a boat's file, although owners should be reminded that it is their responsibility to declare such details.
 For instance:

 - Which version of the design?
 Mk I?
 MK II?
 Deep draft?
 Shallow draft?
-Etc. - Has furniture been removed from below and not reported in contravention of IRC rule 22.1? - Are removable cockpit boxes on board? - Are the correct number of spreaders and Aft Rigging declared? - Is the mast aluminium or carbon? - Is the standing rigging wire, rod, or composite materials.
-Specifically, what is the forestay material ? - Quantity (if any) of internal ballast.
-Has ballast been added or removed? - If originally an IOR rated boat, have the bumps and creases been faired out? - No. of spinnakers carried. - Does the boat use stored power?
+Etc. - Has furniture been removed from below and not reported in contravention of IRC rule 22.1? - Is the table standard or non-standard e.g. minimal, carbon etc. - Note rule 17.2 (new 2024) All systems relating to living, eating, sleeping, and stowage shall operate so as to provide the service function normally associated with the system.
+Report any systems that you do not think complies with this rule. - Are removable cockpit boxes on board? - Are the correct number of spreaders and Aft Rigging declared? - Is the mast aluminium or carbon? - Is the standing rigging wire, rod, or composite materials.
+What is the forestay material? - Quantity (if any) of internal ballast.
+Has ballast been added or removed? - If originally an IOR rated boat, have the bumps and creases been faired out? - No. of spinnakers, headsails and flying headsailscarried: remind the owner that it is their responsibility to declare this - Does the boat use stored power?
 See IRC rule 15. - Does the boat have on board systems (other than conventional turnbuckles) to adjust the forestay or the mast foot?
 If so, will the boat use these systems while racing?